wordplaydev/wordplay/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Enhancement
-about: Suggest a new or improved feature for this project
+about: Suggest new or improved features, functionalty, or content
 title: ''
 labels: ['enhancement', 'needs design', 'needs triage']
 assignees: ''